The Statement of Financial Affairs stands as one of many documents required in chapter 7 and chapter 13 bankruptcies.

 All lawsuits and administrative proceedings in which the filer is or was involved in the one year prior to the filing date are disclosed under item 4a.
 This includes the caption and docket number of the case, the nature of the case and other basics.

 Garnishments and property attached or seized in the year before the filing are disclosed under 4b.
 Repossessions and foreclosures in the year before the filing come under question 5.
 Any property transferred back to a creditor during this time period must be listed.
 This includes a deed in lieu of foreclosure.
+If you would like to learn more about what foreclosure means for your property then take a look at this blog post on ben buys indy houses.

 Other Financial Disclosures